Among the most frustrating occurrences that can happen while trucking is one that can almost never be planned for: traffic jams and congestion.

 According to Agero Insights, an estimated 150 million people sit in traffic caused by breakdowns annually (at about 120 million hours).
 Additionally, the cost of congestion delays is right around $2 billion.

-This brings us to human interference, which is too common a cause for traffic jams.
+This brings us to human interference, which is too common a cause of traffic jams.
 Dangerous scenarios can include drunk driving, drowsy driving, speeding, or being distracted while driving, like using a cell phone.

 A 2016 study by the National Highway Traffic Safety Administration (NHTSA) showed that on a daily basis, 21% of fatal collisions were a result of drunk driving, while speed-related incidents accounted for 27% of fatalities.